-If your partner is working part time, a stay at home parent, or not working at the moment, then it’s likely they’re also not receiving super entitlements from an employer.
+If your partner is earning a low income or taking time off work for caring responsibilities, then it’s likely they’re not earning much super.
 This means that their super can fall behind, and it’s a big problem in Australia.

 Luckily, there are ways you can help your partner’s superannuation continue to grow.
 You can do this by:

 - making a Spouse Contribution to their super account

 - arranging for Contribution Splitting (also known as Super Splitting)

 It’s up to you to decide if contribution splitting and/or making a spouse super contribution is a good option for you, and will depend on many things, including:

 - your combined income

 - your plans for retirement

 Therefore, it’s important to chat with your super fund or financial advisor.

 Under the current 2017/2018 tax rules, you may be able to claim an 18% tax offset on super contributions up to $3,000 that you make on behalf of your non-working or low-income-earning partner.
 You can contribute more than $3,000, but you won’t receive the spouse contribution tax offset on anything above $3,000.